BiswarupM/BiswarupM.github.io/_pages/cv.md

        alt="PhD Ceremony MINES ParisTech 2023"
        style="float: right; margin-left: 25px; margin-bottom: 15px; width: 40%; max-width: 320px; border-radius: 8px;">

-  I graduated with a <strong>Ph.D. in Energy and Process Engineering</strong> from
+  I graduated with a Ph.D. in Energy and Process Engineering from
   <a href="https://www.psl.eu/">Université Paris Sciences et Lettres (PSL)</a> in France in 2023,
-  following an <strong>M.Sc. in Electrical Engineering for Smart Grids</strong> from the
+  following an M.Sc. in Electrical Engineering for Smart Grids from the
   <a href="https://www.grenoble-inp.fr/">Grenoble Institute of Technology</a> in France, and a
-  <strong>B.Tech. in Electrical Engineering</strong> from the
+  B.Tech. in Electrical Engineering from the
   <a href="https://www.caluniv.ac.in/">University of Calcutta</a> in India.

   <br><br>

-  During 2018 and 2019, I served as a <strong>Research Associate</strong> in the Department of Chemical Engineering at the
+  During 2018 and 2019, I served as a Research Associate in the Department of Chemical Engineering at the
   <a href="https://www.iitb.ac.in/">Indian Institute of Technology Bombay</a>.
 I undertook my Master’s thesis and research internship at the School of Electrical Engineering and Computer Science
   (<a href="https://www.kth.se/eecs">EECS</a>) at
   <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a> in Sweden in 2017; and earlier, in the summer of 2016, I completed a research internship at the